-The division's Licensing Section is responsible for licensing the operations of more than 24,000 privately owned and operated manufacturers, distributors and retailers of alcoholic beverages.
-This includes the issuance of new permits, permit renewals and transfers, as well as the investigative and hearing requirements associated with permit issuance.
-During FY 2018, the section issued 1,709 new permits and 7,203 temporary permits, transferred 1,482 permits and renewed 24,589 permits.
-The division also works with the Liquor Control Commission, local law enforcement and the Department of Public Safety's Investigative Unit to ensure compliance with Ohio law.
+The Division's Licensing Section is responsible for licensing the operations of more than 28,000 privately owned and operated manufacturers, distributors, and retailers of alcoholic beverages.
+This includes the issuance of new permits, permit renewals, and transfers, as well as the investigative and hearing requirements associated with permit issuance.
+During FY 2023, the section issued 1,429 new permits and 5,579 temporary permits, transferred 1,459 permits and renewed 25,697 permits.
+The Division also works with the Liquor Control Commission, local law enforcement, and the Department of Public Safety's Investigative Unit to ensure compliance with Ohio law.
+The Licensing section has launched an online product registration service so that all beer, wine, and low-proof mixed beverages for sale in Ohio can be registered with the Division and receive approval faster.
+Additionally, development and implementation of an online licensing system is in progress to make applying for and renewing liquor permits easier for businesses in Ohio.